rsdoiel/antenna/columns.md

 ---

-## The Hidden Provision in the Big Ugly Bill that makes Trump King.
+## The hidden provision in the Big Ugly Bill that makes Trump king

 date: 2025-05-22, from: Robert Reich's blog

-Don't let this happen
+Don&#8217;t let this happen

 <br>